meic2/SSL4MedImg/README.md

 # SSL4MedImg

-This repo is a replication of [Semi-supervised Learning for Medical Image Segmentation (SSL4MIS)](https://github.com/HiLab-git/SSL4MIS/tree/master/code) that implements the *Cross Teaching Between CNN and Transformer*'s application to three different datasets listed below.
+This repo is adapted from [Semi-supervised Learning for Medical Image Segmentation (SSL4MIS)](https://github.com/HiLab-git/SSL4MIS/tree/master/code) that implements the *Cross Teaching Between CNN and Transformer*'s application to three different datasets listed below.

 ## Data
 We currently support three datasets listed below:

 #### Dermofit
-This is a paid dataset sourced by the University of Edinburgh, and it contains 1,300 samples of high quality skin lesions. [[1]]
+This is a paid dataset sourced by the University of Edinburgh, and it contains 1,300 samples of high quality skin lesions, each with different size. [[1]]

 #### Dermatomyositis
-This is a private dataset [Van Buren et al.] [[2]] of autoimmunity biopsies of 198 samples, sizes 1408 × 1876 each.
-This work used the first slide from TIFF images, i.e. a DAPI-stained image for segmentation.
+This is a private dataset [Van Buren et al.] [[2]] of autoimmunity biopsies of 198 samples, each contains 8 slices, produced by different coloring materials.
+Each slice has size 1408 × 1876.
+Our work uses the first slide from TIFF images, i.e. a DAPI-stained image for segmentation.

 #### ISIC-2017
 This is a collection of 2000 lesion images in JPEG format and 2000 corresponding superpixel masks in PNG format, with EXIF data stripped.
 For retrieval of data, please download the raw data (including train, validation and test sets) from [ISIC Challenge Dataset](https://challenge.isic-archive.com/data/#2017) using `wget` and save the data into `../dataset/ISIC2017/original_data` folder.

-## Preprocessing
+## Preprocessing and folder structures

-Image pre-processing is a pre-requisite step different from dataloder's image augmentation.
+Image pre-processing is a pre-requisite step that is different from dataloder's image augmentations.
 See branch `code_version` in `Image_Preprocessing` folder for details of pre-processing.
 Specifically, in previous experiments we utilized interpolation/tiling method to process all raw images/label sets into size 480,480.
-Different pre-processing method was described in code_version/image_preprocessing/Segmentation_APP*. no suffix indicates Dermatomyositis.
+Different pre-processing method was described in code_version/image_preprocessing/Segmentation_APP*. with no suffix indicates Dermatomyositis dataset.
 Details can be found in the manuscript.

 To make sure the training procedure to be as smoothly as possible, we advise to structure the `dataset/` folder as follows, following the naming convention described below.